JTMWi/docker-wgdashboard/README.md

 > [!TIP]
 > #### SCRIPTS
-> Wireguard can run scripts for each interface base on next events:
+> Wireguard can run scripts for each interface based on these events:
 > PreUp, PreDown, PostUp, PostDown
 > Now it can be easily set up in web app
 >